-Audio version read by Rev. Cindy Paulos, B.Msc.
+Audio version read by Rev. Steven Lane Taylor, B.Msc. – Resolving the Unresolvable

 To wish, to hope, to dream of better things is a state of mind through which most people look upon every new cycle in their lives.
 This is especially true at the beginning of humanity’s group cycle at the dawn of every New Year.

-In Mystical Reality, that is—in the Mind of God—all is already resolved in the Eternity of Beingness.
-But in the seeming illusion of time, within the false, personal ego identity—things remain unresolved.
-Now there’s a single reason for this: If everything were resolved, everything would be Perfect or God-Beingness, and the personal ego would cease to be.
+In Mystical Reality—that is, in the Mind of God—all is already resolved in the Eternity of Beingness.
+But in the seeming illusion of time within the false, personal ego identity, things remain unresolved.
+Now there’s a single reason for this: If everything was resolved, everything would be Perfect or God-Beingness, and the personal ego would cease to be.
 The very existence of a false sense of personal ego identity is dependent on the seeming dualism of the resolved and unresolved—upon inner conflict.
 Whenever a person resolves to make changes in life, a dualistic conflict takes place, creating a stalemate where all remains unresolved.

 Again, consider the Biblical statement “you can’t put new wine into old wineskins.”
 Similarly, you can’t put new resolutions into the old bottles of the false, personal ego identity and achieve improved results.
 If a resolution is to be made, the first should be, “I give up my false sense of personal ego identity and will to the Universal Consciousness of God and God’s Will, and in so doing, whatever seems to be in need of being resolved is already resolved in the Mind of God.”
-Consider these Biblical words of great mystical transformation: “He who loses himself [one’s false sense of personal ego], finds himself [one’s true Beingness—a oneness of soul with Universal Consciousness or God].”
+Consider these Biblical words of great mystical transformation: “He who loses himself (that is, one’s false sense of personal ego), finds himself (that is, one’s true Beingness—a oneness of soul with Universal Consciousness or God).”

 What to do?

-Affirm daily—that all that you could ever hope to be resolved is already resolved in the Mind of God, and then trust in God’s eternal timetable as to when it will be revealed to you.
+Affirm daily that all you could ever hope to be resolved is already resolved in the Mind of God, and then trust in God’s eternal timetable as to when it will be revealed to you.